zzh6333/cyberbullying_datasets/README.md

 # cyberbullying_datasets

-These datasets are used for study.
+These datasets are used for research.